philzook58/philzook58.github.io/_posts/2025-01-20-knuckle_update_nbe.md

 # Bits and Bobbles

 I've also been professionaliziong the repo a bit. pyright and ruff now run.
 Kind of a fun whackamole.
 Given python is so chaotic, I really ought to be using all the tools I can get.
 The doctests are really nice and make for good documentation too.
+Giving uv a spin.
+Seems nice so far

 - How to get angr semantics.
 What meaning could they have?
 - need lemma search.
 Can introspect to grab all Proof in module.
 Do pmatch over them